What the Coronavirus Emergency Has to Do with Biden vs. Sanders

 It’s urgent to implement all-out measures to contain the coronavirus spread (seriously aiming for containment rather than merely “flattening the curve”).
 Meanwhile, policies are needed to make sure that insurance-industry profiteers and other sectors of corporate America don’t get away with rapaciously benefiting from catastrophe in ways that would cause untold misery for vast numbers of people.

-A pair of campaign documents released this week — the Biden “Plan to Combat Coronavirus (Covid-19) and Prepare for Future Global Health Threats” and the Sanders “Emergency Response to the Coronavirus Pandemic” — convey big differences in approach to the current unprecedented crisis.
+A pair of campaign documents released recently—the Biden “Plan to Combat Coronavirus (Covid-19) and Prepare for Future Global Health Threats” and the Sanders “Emergency Response to the Coronavirus Pandemic”—convey big differences in approach to the current unprecedented crisis.

 Biden proposes to tweak the health care system and aid only some who suffer economic distress.
 In sharp contrast, Sanders is proposing far-reaching measures that include free health care for all (“Medicare will ensure that everyone in America, regardless of existing coverage, can receive the health care they need during this crisis”) and major financial assistance to all (“emergency $2,000 cash payments to every person in America every month for the duration of the crisis”).

 Joe Biden vs. Bernie Sanders is not only an electoral contest between presidential candidates.
-It’s also a contrast of patchwork fixes vs. profound structural changes.
+It is also a contrast of patchwork fixes vs. profound structural changes.
 Refusal to upset the apple carts of corporate power vs. willingness to fight that power.
 Tepid adjustments vs. truly transformational agendas.

 Sanders was correct when he said last week that “poll after poll, including exit polls, show that a strong majority of the American people support our progressive agenda.”
 Days ago, the Bernie 2020 campaign sent out a mass email declaring that “our campaign has won the battle of ideas.”